Advancing battery innovation from concept to commercialization

 Ellsworth Road Lab

-Opened in 2025, our new 8,000 sq. ft. facility features a state-of-the-art dry room, pouch and cylindrical assembly lines, automated module and pack welding (Manz BLS-500), and expanded capacity for industry users.
+Opened in 2025, our new facility features expanded capacity for industry users with a 4,000 sq. ft, -40°C dew point dry room, state-of-the-art pouch and cylindrical assembly lines, and automated module & pack laser welding.

 Phoenix Memorial Lab

-Our original, 9,000 square foot facility on North Campus has two independent dry rooms, coin, cylindrical, and pouch cell prototyping, abuse testing, and more than 500 channels of cycle testing.
+Our original, 9,000 square foot facility on North Campus houses both the R&D and the Phoenix lines.
+These two, independent, -40°C dew point dry rooms offer coin, cylindrical, and pouch cell prototyping.
+We also offer abuse testing, and more than 500 channels of cycle testing.

 Together, these facilities bridge the gap between laboratory research and commercial prototyping – helping users validate, scale, and iterate advanced battery technologies in real-world formats.